adamsilver/fdpb/03-Book-A-Flight.md

 - Menu
 - Status box

 This HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
-All the attributes are necessary in order to build an inclusive component that users can use with their mouse, (on-screen) keyboard and screen readers.
+All the attributes are necessary in order to build an inclusive component that users can operate with their mouse, (on-screen) keyboard and screen readers.

 Here's a run down of the attributes: